nayeemmz/cmsc426Spring2021/colorseg.md

 <div class="fig figcenter fighighlight">
   <img src="/cmsc426fall2019/assets/colorseg/ballindiffcolorspaces.png">
-  <div class="figcaption">Datapoints for the ball plotted in RGB and YCbCr colorspaces.
+  <div class="figcaption">Data points for the ball plotted in RGB and YCbCr colorspaces.
 Observe how the enclosing shape is of a weird shape.
 It would be ideal to create a custom color-space which converts this weird shape into some simple shape which can be enclosed like a cube or a cuboid or a sphere or an ellipsoid.
-Designing a space like that is generally not trivial hence we emply a method of fitting this weird shape as a sum of simple shapes like an ellipsoid.</div>
+Designing a space like that is generally not trivial hence we employ a method of fitting this weird shape as a sum of simple shapes like an ellipsoid.</div>
 </div>

 In this case, one has to come up with a weird looking fancy function to bound the color which is generally mathematically very difficult and computationally very expensive.
-An easy trick mathematicians like to do in such cases (which is generally a very good approximation with less compuational cost) is to represent the fancy function as a sum of known simple functions.
-We love gaussians so let us use a sum of gaussians to model our fancy function.
+An easy trick mathematicians like to do in such cases (which is generally a very good approximation with less computational cost) is to represent the fancy function as a sum of known simple functions.
+We love Gaussians so let us use a sum of Gaussians to model our fancy function.
 Let us write our formulation down mathematically.
-We will model the distribution of our data using a sum of $$K$$ scaled Gaussians:
+We will model the distribution of our "orange" pixels using a sum of $$K$$ scaled Gaussians

 $$
-p(x) = \sum_{k=1}^K \pi_k \mathcal{N}(x, \mu_k, \Sigma_k)
+p_{\text{orange}}(x) = \sum_{k=1}^K \pi_k \mathcal{N}(x, \mu_k, \Sigma_k).
 $$

+Note that unlike the previous homework, where we try to find the **internal** structure of a distribution using GMM, here we are simply **modeling** a subpopulation using a linear combination of Gaussian distributions.

 Here, $$\pi_k$$, $$\mu_k$$ and $$\Sigma_k$$ respectively define the scaling factor, mean and co-variance of the $$k$$<sup>th</sup> Gaussian.
-The optimization problem in hand is to maximize the probability that the above model is correct, i.e., to find the parameters $$\pi_k, \mu_k, \Sigma_k$$ such that one would maximize the correctness of $$p(C_k \vert x)$$.
+The optimization problem in hand is to maximize the probability that the above model is correct, i.e., to find the parameters $$\Theta_k = \{\pi_k, \mu_k, \Sigma_k\}$$ such that one would maximize the correctness of $$p(\Theta_k \vert x)$$.
 Just a simple probability function doesn't have very pretty mathematical properties.
 So a general trick mathematicians/machine learning people follow is to take the logarithm of the probability function and maximize that.
 This works well because of the [monotonicity](http://mathworld.wolfram.com/MonotonicFunction.html) of the logarithm function.
-This setup is formally called **Maximum Likelihood Estimation (MLE)** and can be mathematically written as:
+This setup is formally called **Maximum Likelihood Estimation** (MLE) and can be mathematically written as:

 $$
 \underset{\{ \mu_1, \mu_2, \cdots, \mu_k, \Sigma_1, \Sigma_2, \cdots, \Sigma_k, \pi_1, \pi_2, \cdots, \pi_k\}}{\operatorname{argmax}} \sum_{n=1}^N \log p(x_n)